kellen/skryim-nonaggression/README.md

 mvn clean package
 ```

-The `target/NonAggression.zip` file can be installed with Nexus Mod Manager (NMM) and run via SkyProc Unified Manager (SUM).
+The `target/NonAggression.zip` file can be installed with Nexus Mod Manager (NMM) and run directly or via SkyProc Unified Manager (SUM).

 ## Debugging